rlerdorf/opcache-status/README.md

  - A better layout that can accommodate more of the script data without looking cluttered
  - A tuning suggestion tab (need to add a couple of things to the opcache output first though)

+#Revisions
+Separated HTML, CSS & JS because caching helps websites use less bandwidth and visual style should not relate to raw data